ShengMing2050/shengming2050.github.io/about.md

 ---
 layout: page
 title: "About"
-description: "A walking guide to top verifier "
+description: "A Walking Guide To a Top Verifier "
 header-img: "img/green.jpg"
 ---